Thermal Ising transition in two-dimensional SU(3) Fermi lattice gases with population imbalance

-Due to the high controllability of various parameters including interaction, dimensionality, and population of particles, ultracold-atom experiments provide an ideal platform for quantum simulation of many-body physics.
-For instance, two-component Fermi atoms in an optical lattice can realize the Hubbard model~\cite{Short_range_antiferro} --- the simplest model for strongly correlated electrons.
-At half filling and strong coupling the system is well approximated by the SU(2) Heisenberg model~\cite{order_parameter_space} and, for bipartite lattices in two or more dimensions, the ground state is the conventional antiferromagnetic state.
-Recent experiments employing the quantum gas microscope technique have confirmed that in a square optical lattice the spin-spin correlation function does not exhibit true long-range order and decays exponentially with distance, as expected at low but finite temperatures ($\gtrsim$ 0.25 times the tunnelling energy)~\cite{Short_range_antiferro}.
-Thanks to the advances in the manipulation of cold alkaline-earth(-like) atoms, such as $ ^{173}{\rm Yb} $ and $ ^{87}{\rm Sr} $, analogous experiments on systems with SU($\mathcal{N}$) symmetry, $\mathcal{N}>2$, have been underway~\cite{cazalilla-14,takahashi-22}.
-This has stimulated vast theoretical work, leading to numerous predictions of exotic ground states for various lattice geometries and and degrees $\mathcal{N}$~\cite{SU(3)_1,SU(3)_2,corboz-11}.
-However, the effects of thermal fluctuations and ``external fields'' that partially break the SU($\mathcal{N}$) symmetry have been rarely investigated~\cite{Yamamotosan}.
-Note that in cold-atom experiments, such an external-field effect can be simulated by imposing a global imbalance of populations among the $\mathcal{N}$ components~\cite{spinimbalance}.
+{The optimal experimental platform to test the above idea is given by ultracold atoms in optical lattices, which represent invaluable quantum simulators of many-body physics.
+For instance, two-component Fermi atoms in an optical lattice can realize the Hubbard model~\cite{Short_range_antiferro}, the simplest model for strongly correlated electrons.
+At half filling and strong coupling the system is well approximated by the SU(2) Heisenberg model~\cite{order_parameter_space}, and recent experiments employing the quantum gas microscope technique have confirmed that in a square optical lattice short-range spin-spin correlations exhibit finite correlation length, as expected at low but finite temperatures ($\gtrsim$ 0.25 times the tunneling energy)~\cite{Short_range_antiferro}.} Owing to the advances in the manipulation of cold alkaline-earth(-like) atoms, such as $ ^{173}{\rm Yb} $ and $ ^{87}{\rm Sr} $, analogous experiments on systems with SU($\mathcal{N}$) symmetry, $\mathcal{N}>2$, have been underway~\cite{hofrichter-16,taie-22,cazalilla-14,takahashi-22}.
+This has stimulated vast theoretical work, leading to numerous predictions of exotic ground states for various lattice geometries and and degrees $\mathcal{N}$~\cite{SU(3)_1,SU(3)_2,corboz-11,sotnikov-14,hafez-19}. {However, the effects of ``external fields'' that partially break the SU($\mathcal{N}$) symmetry have been rarely investigated, as well as those of thermal fluctuations~\cite{Yamamotosan}.} Note that in cold-atom experiments, such an external-field effect can be simulated by imposing a global imbalance of populations among the $\mathcal{N}$ components~\cite{spinimbalance}.